 Economic and political threats

-Another, harder to quantify risk in overseas investments, is that of changes in the economy or politics of a foreign country.
-Major changes in a country can occasionally occur without warning, particularly if you don’t speak the language.
-Trends and changes that would be well reported on if they were taking place in Australia may not be as well covered in other countries by Australian media.
+Another, harder to quantify risk in overseas investments, are changes in the economy or politics of a foreign country.
+Major changes in a country can occasionally occur without warning and can be difficult to navigate particularly if you don’t speak the language.
+Trends and changes in foreign countries, that would be well reported on if they were taking place in Australia, may not be as well covered by Australian media.

 A world of investment options

 Investing overseas is not without its risks.
-Nevertheless, for those prepared to do the due diligence, it can provide access to different markets with different pressures, potentially enhancing or smoothing your returns.
+Nevertheless, for those prepared to do the due diligence, it can provide access to different market which will diversify your portfolio and potentially enhance or smooth your returns.
 In an increasingly interconnected world, investing internationally can provide you with more options and more control over your money.